reichigo/FlightPlanner/README.md

 # 🔥👀 Azure Deployment
 I deployed it on Azure using the free App Service, so it might be a bit slow.
 Here’s the link https://flightplannerweb-dcb3fsgrfbanfhfu.westeurope-01.azurewebsites.net/ you can test it.
+It’s not on APIM ’cause APIM is pricey and, well, my wallet isn’t. 💵💰💳

 ## 📋 Table of Contents